 A Mythology of Escape

-Since the start of COVID, I’ve been exchanging a sketchbook with D.W., a resident at the Columbia Secure Center for Girls—a maximum detention center in the Hudson Valley.
-Together we have been building a multi-media project called Night Moth: A Mythology of Escape.
-It's about her avatar character Luna, a little green moth goddess imprisoned on the moon and her friend Seven, a seven legged octopus.
+Since the beginning of 2020 and the start of COVID-19, artist Maggie Hazen has been exchanging a sketchbook with D.W., a resident at the Columbia Secure Center for Girls—a maximum detention center in the Hudson Valley.
+Together they have been building a multi-media project called Night Moth: A Mythology of Escape about D.W's humanoid avatar character Luna, a teenage green moth goddess imprisoned on the moon and her fairy-godfather Seven, a seven legged octopus.
 Together they create a world in isolation in order to escape.

 This website started as part of the De:Formal Residency and is the first public step in the project.
 We will continue to publish episodes of these two character as the sketchbook continues to be exchanged and more narrative is written.